yipeichan/yipeichan.github.io/index.md

 <div class="d"><i>Feb.
 15, 2020</i></div>
 # [_Titanic Survival Prediction_](./titanic.html)
 <div class="d"></div>
 This is the legendary Titanic ML competition on Kaggle.
-I use random forest and Lasso/Ridge Regression to make the prediction and compare the error rates among different models. <br>
+I use random forest and Lasso/Ridge Regression to make the survival prediction and compare the error rates among different models. <br>
 <br>
 <br>
 <br>